Forbidden City Architecture

 Walk with the architecture decoder

 A guide makes the architecture visible - count the roof animals, point out the dragon claws, explain the yellow tiles.
-Our private FC day pairs the route with the cultural decode.
+Our private Forbidden City day pairs the route with the cultural decode.

 If you want the layout (Outer Court vs Inner Court), the next page covers it.

-Plan a guided architecture-focused FC dayLayout (Outer + Inner Court)
+Plan a guided architecture-focused Forbidden City dayLayout (Outer + Inner Court)